 Marketing and Communications Manager

-B2B Marketing Specialist
+Business-to-Business (B2B) Marketing Specialist

-B2C Marketing Specialist
+Business-to-Consumer (B2C) Marketing Specialist